matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 #### `POST /_matrix/media/v1/create`
 Create a new MXC URI without content.
-Like `/upload`, this endpoint requires auth and returns the `content_uri` that can be used in events.
+Like `/upload`, this endpoint requires auth, can be rate limited, and returns the `content_uri` that can be used in events.

 The request body should be an empty JSON object.
 In the future, the body could be used for metadata about the file, such as the mime type or access control